 Extremely shade-tolerant, tolerates most soil types, good or poor drainage and fertility, and is drought and frost tolerant once established.
 Long-lived, fast growing and forms deep rhizome beds.
 Moderate amount of seed produced that are dispersed widely, and rhizomes resprout from any fragment and can survive immersion in the sea, crushing, and years away from soil.
-Wild ginger can grow within native bush.
-Nothing can grow up through the mats of tubers, and the dense leaves block light and smother natives.

 How does it spread?

 Seeds are spread by birds and possibly possums.
 Rhizomes spread slowly outward from clumps, and new plants are established from rhizome fragments spread in dumped vegetation and fill, and by soil movement, flooding, and contaminated machinery.